gbrao018/eva4/S15B/README.md

 	GRAD-D=0.024732
 	GRAD-D=0.024574

+***Gradient loss do not wok for depth.

-***In one experiement did with gradient loss, I observed it is actually trying to average the gradients that is like uniformly spreading the pixels.
+In one experiement did with gradient loss, I observed it is actually trying to average the gradients that is like uniformly spreading brihgtness in the the pixels.
 So, I decided not to use gradient loss also.

-Trial#3: So, I removed the SSIM and Smooth Loss.
+***Test#3: So, I removed the SSIM and Smooth Loss.
 Now the loss function became Loss = K(L2_Depth + L2_Mask).
 L2 = MSE.

 	Example, This log is the output of K(L2_Depth + L2_Mask).
 K is 70 used for initial loss convergence.
 This is very equalent to we give equal weights to both mask and depth.